Know thy opponent.

 - Who is the best?

 For this match, Roger had the answers to questions #1 and #3.
 He knew what he wanted to do.
-He knew what the overarching patterns and percentages of the best players in the world.
+He knew the overarching patterns and percentages of the best players in the world.
 After all, he helped forge them.

 But he didn’t know Donskoy.
 He didn’t know the answer to question #2, and that’s the primary reason why he lost.